-As a figurative painter, Singer approaches each work as a study of light and shadow upon which she builds, embellishes and then erases.
-In her self-portraits, her face is often turned away or obscured in some manner.
-Thus her identity is intentionally obliterated.
+As a figurative painter, Leslie approaches each work as a study of light and shadow upon which she builds, embellishes, and then erases.
+Faces and features are often turned away or obscured in some manner.
 In this way, the viewer can complete the painting using his or her imagination.

-Artists who share Singer’s passion for the figure who have influenced her work range from nineteenth and early twentieth-century masters such as John Singer Sargent and Tamara de Lempicka to contemporary painters such as Michael Carson and Malcolm Liepke.
+Artists who share Leslie’s passion for the figure and have influenced her work range from nineteenth and early twentieth-century masters such as John Singer Sargent and Tamara de Lempicka to contemporary painters such as Michael Carson and Malcolm Liepke.
 Like theirs, her canvases depict highly stylized portraits that privilege mood and feeling over realistic representation.